-Other literature \citep{liao2013adaptive,cheng2015select,caner2018adaptive,chang2021culling} has studied moment condition selection under the GMM framework, requiring prior information about some moment conditions known to be valid. \cite{Chang2021} considered the overidentification test in high-dimensional settings using marginal empirical likelihood ratios and a selective subset of moment conditions.
-This paper also relates to a growing body of literature on quadratic form inference, such as \cite{fanwengzhou}, with applications to the Markowitz mean-variance portfolio.
+Other literature \citep{liao2013adaptive,cheng2015select,caner2018adaptive,chang2021culling} has studied moment condition selection under the GMM framework, requiring prior knowledge of some valid moment conditions. \cite{Chang2021} considered the overidentification test in high-dimensional settings using marginal empirical likelihood ratios and a selective subset of moment conditions. \citet{mikusheva2022inference} studied robust inference with many weak IVs.